Carne Asada Tri Tip

 Keep the marinade time in check.
 Citrus is aggressive: three to six hours flavors the meat without turning the surface to mush, which is what happens if you leave acid on beef overnight.

 Cook it hot and fast, slice thin against the grain, and pile it into warm tortillas with onion, cilantro, and a squeeze of lime.
 Leftovers go straight into burritos or quesadillas.
+It goes great with salsa roja on the side.

 Ingredients